Voyage of the Brooklyn Saints: Pacific passage

 Brooklyn had been at sea for months without touching land.
-Crocheron reported that, "The drinking water grew thick and ropey with slime, so that it had to be strained between the teeth, and the taste was dreadful."
+Crocheron reported that "the drinking water grew thick and ropey with slime, so that it had to be strained between the teeth, and the taste was dreadful."
 Water was rationed to one pint per day per person.
 "Rats abounded in the vessel; cockroaches and smaller vermin infested the provisions until eternal vigilance was the price imposed upon every mouthful."
 Ahead, fresh food and water could be acquired at Valparaiso, Chile, a third of the way up the South American continent.
 Brooklyn sailed with all speed toward their first landfall since New York.
-Nearing the Valparaiso harbor, a second severe gale struck, although not as fierce as the first.
+As Brooklyn neared the Valparaiso harbor, a second severe gale struck, although not as fierce as the first.
 The storm brought strong winds from the northeast and thick rain, which was collected in sailcloth and funneled into barrels.
 The winds beat against the ship with great force, dropping the vessel into the troughs between waves.
 Captain Richardson turned the ship to run before the wind and lowered the sails to keep them from shredding.
 One sailor was washed overboard, but hung on to a floating board until the crew rescued him.
 Driven back over 850 miles to 62.5° S, the Brooklyn was in grave danger from the growing, uneven weight of ice on the rigging and other exposed surfaces.
-George Sirrine wrote (Note: George Sirrine wrote that when they were driven south at the mercy of the wind in the great storm, "he could see the ice burghs as large as the Superstition Mountains.
-Captain Richardson called them all together and told them the condition they were in and that probably there was only about one vessel out of 1000 (thousand) that ever lived to get out of there.
+George Sirrine's son, in his biography of his father, wrote that Captain Richardson called on the passengers to help save the ship.
+In freezing conditions, no one could remain topside for long.
+Men took turns breaking off icicle daggers and thick layers of ice from the ship, tossing them overboard, before the cold drove them inside.
+(Note: According to his son Warren Leroy Sirrine, George Sirrine said that when they were driven south at the mercy of the wind in the great storm, "he could see the ice burghs as large as the Superstition Mountains.
+Captain Richardson called [the Saints] together and told them the condition they were in and that probably there was only about one vessel out of 1000 (thousand) that ever lived to get out of there.
 But that if every man would volunteer his services probably they could save the vessel, as the passengers had all paid their fare he could not compel them to work.
 At that all the sailors fell on their knees and began to pray.
 But the Captain told them there was no time for prayers it was work or drown.
 Brannan, Sirrine and several of the saints stepped up to the Captain and said Captain we have done our praying, what shall we do.
 He said take those crow bars, hand spikes, cord wood, or anything they could strike the ropes with and go right around the vessel and for other men to take shovels and through the ice overboard.
 It was so cold that you had to breathe through your nostrils.
 About five minutes was as long as any of them could work then their nostrils would close up.
 Then you have to go down in the cabin and get thawed out.
 G.W.S. was a very strong man and no matter how hard he worked it seemed as though the cold would go right through him.
 After about one and a half hours and they had thrown one hundred tons of ice, Captain Richardson called them all together and said Boys you have saved the vessel and the wind beginning to change and the sailors can take the sails and put them up.
-And it wont be but a short time until we will be out of all danger.") that Captain Richardson called on the passengers to help save the ship.
-In freezing conditions, no one could remain topside for long.
-Men took turns breaking off icicle daggers and thick layers of ice from the ship, tossing them overboard, before the cold drove them inside.
-According to an account given by his daughter, Della, the passengers worked desperately for days keeping the ice off the ropes and decks."
+And it wont be but a short time until we will be out of all danger.")
+His daughter Della similarly wrote that the passengers worked desperately for days to keep the ice off the ropes and decks.